About CLC

 How We Operate

 Every part of our program is powered by caregivers.
-We are curriculum-free by design, rooted in interest-led learning, and united by a shared commitment to collaboration, flexibility, and care.
+We are rooted in interest-led learning, and united by a shared commitment to collaboration, flexibility, and care.
+Classes are taught by our members on a volunteer basis.
+Clubs are organized by students with adult support.

 Our Tuition Model

 We developed our own Community Commitment Model that treats time as a form of currency.
-Each family contributes weekly labor — teaching, organizing, cleaning, supporting others — in exchange for significantly reduced tuition.
+Each family contributes time and labor — teaching, organizing, cleaning, supporting others.
+Tuition is set to equally divide operational costs amongst members.
 As a nonprofit serving many low-income households, we take our responsibility seriously: to keep costs low and access high.
 Our flat-rate tuition covers all programming, classes, supplies, and materials for every school-age child in the family — making us the most affordable inclusive option in our region.

 How We Support Families

-Our programming centers both students and caregivers.
-From monthly themed celebrations to inclusive arts, co-ed sports, and identity-affirming projects, our learning environments prioritize joy, autonomy, and connection.
+Our programming includes activities for both students and caregivers.
+With themed celebrations, co-ed sports, and hands-on projects, our learning environment emphasizes joyful engagement and connection.
 We also provide a deeply accessible approach to fulfilling legal homeschool requirements.
-Rather than charge additional fees or rely on standardized testing, we offer personalized proof-of-progress letters at no extra cost — written by our Board Chair, who is trained in both education and law, and who builds authentic relationships with each learner.
+Rather than charge additional fees or rely on standardized testing, we offer personalized proof-of-progress letters at no extra cost.
 This approach is especially critical for children who may not be fully or accurately represented by traditional assessments.

 We’re here to co-create a homeschool experience where care is the foundation — and community is the curriculum.